TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

 This also means that it is not possible to create a subtype of ``Derived`` since it is an identity function at runtime, not an actual type::

-   from typing import NewType
+   kutoka typing agiza NewType

    UserId = NewType('UserId', int)

    # Fails at runtime and does not typecheck
-   class AdminUserId(UserId): pass
+   kundi AdminUserId(UserId): pass

 However, it is possible to create a :func:`NewType` based on a 'derived' ``NewType``::

-   from typing import NewType
+   kutoka typing agiza NewType

    UserId = NewType('UserId', int)